S-Card login has changed

 The Knights of Torni Helsinki

-The Knights of Torni met again on 19 September 2018 to pay their respects to tradition.
+The Knights of Torni meet again on 19 September 2019 to pay their respects to tradition.

 After Finland's wars, Hotel Torni was used by the Allied Control Council.
 The Allied Control Council operated in Finland between 1944 and 1947, representing the Allied powers in World War II.
 It supervised the execution of the Moscow Peace Treaty after the Continuation War.
 Torni needed a complete overhaul after being used by the Allied Control Council.
 Starting from 1948, the newly renovated hotel was led by businessman Jorma Soiro.

 During the term of the Allied Control Council, Torni lost some of its reputation, but also gained new publicity from it.
 Now, the question was: how can Torni be advertised to the public as a high-quality and modern hotel?
 These were serious times both in Finland and in Europe.
 However, people remained entrepreneurial and had a firm faith in the future.
 As a result, a decision was made on 19 September 1948 to found the Knights of Torni.

 Jorma Soiro used the Knights of Torni to make Torni a notable hotel and restaurant in Helsinki.
 That winter in 1949 witnessed the birth of a new Torni and its new splendour for the joy of the large and loyal group of friends of the Knights of Torni and the city.

 From the very beginning, the Knights of Torni was a brotherhood leaning towards Europe, following the example of European food and wine brotherhoods.
 Torni has been a pioneer in bringing various gastronomic trends to Finland.
 Even though the first ethnic restaurant at Torni was Chinese, its chef came directly from Paris.
 After Nalle Karhumäki, one of the Knights of Torni, started flying to Andalucia by Convair, Torni soon opened a Spanish restaurant.